ngkelly3/frontend-nanodegree-mobile-portfolio/README.md

 # Getting Started

-## Running the Project
 1. Check out repository
 2. Access /dist folder
 3. Run local http server/secure tunnel application (http-server/ngrok used for this project) to view optimized index.html and subsequent code

+## Running index.html
-4. Use link provided by ngrok or equivalent application to obtain score on PageInsights
+1. Use link provided by ngrok or equivalent application to view index.html and obtain score on PageInsights

+## Running src/views/js/main.js
+1. Use link provided by ngrok or equivalent application to access index.html
+2. Navigate to pizza.html from index.html

 ## Reviewing the Project
 All files for reviewing the project are located in **src** folder for readability.